 Both schools embrace the curriculum with excitement and it is cross-curricular.
 In all lessons children are planned for and appropriately differentiated to ensure that they are sufficiently challenged, taking note of Pupil Profile Targets and individual targets.
 The Senior Leadership Team (SLT), including the SENCo, help to support this process.
 SLT observe lessons and feedback to the staff so that this is monitored and actions put into place.

-At Causton we have two Learning Mentors who deliver programmes of support for children with additional needs.
-They run: Lego therapy, Nurture Group, Gymtrail, Social/friendships groups and bespoke 1:1 sessions.
+At Causton we have a Learning Mentor who deliver programmes of support for children with additional needs.
+The sessions run are: Thrive , Lego therapy, Nurture Group, Gymtrail, Social/friendships groups and bespoke 1:1 sessions.

-Individual or group interventions are utilised to support the needs of the children.
-Types of interventions we use are:: Sound Discovery (for literacy), 1:1 reading sessions, speech therapy, nurturing breakfast club, nurturing lunch club, playtime support, physio, Easi maths, handgym, booster groups, literacy and numeracy focussed interventions.
+Individual or group interventions are utilised to support the needs of children.
+Types of interventions we use are: Sound Discovery (for literacy), 1:1 reading sessions, speech therapy, nurturing breakfast club, nurturing lunch club, playtime support, physio, Easi maths, hand gym, booster groups, literacy and numeracy focussed interventions.

 We try to adapt extracurricular activities that are offered for our SEN children, we can provide extra adults and many of our SEN pupils participate successfully in these.
 If you are concerned about your child attending any club, please speak to the school office who will put you in touch with the relevant people to discuss your child’s needs.

 All trips are planned according to the needs of each individual child.
 All children are catered for.
 Only in exceptional circumstances, after a thorough risk assessment has been completed and a discussion between SLT and parents would a child be unable to attend an extra-curricular activity.